sourcegraph/handbook/content/departments/data-analytics/stakeholder-mgmt.md

 - Prioritize large projects
 - Help communicate resource constraints and priority trade offs to your teams/Be a tie-break when we cannot accommodate all requests
 - Communicate shifts in priorities
-- Enablement adoption
+- Enablement and adoption
 - Champion adoption and engagement of data deliverables/solutions within your teams

-## **Project Requestor or Point of Contact responsibilities (Dir and below)**

-- Partner in requirements gathering sessions
-- Agree on timelines and definition of done
-- Respond to questions and clarification requests
-- Gather timely, actionable feedback from team members and communicate them back to Data and Analytics
-- Champion adoption and engagement of data deliverables/solutions within your teams
-- Provide testing and usability feedback
-- Enablement/documentation

-## **Suggested Meetings**

-- Stakeholder/Analyst meetings
-  - Bi-Weekly or Monthly meetings to share updates of ongoing projects, talk through upcoming projects, priorities, and planning, and share new and notable work from other parts of the analytics organization.
-- Project Requestor/Point of Contact meeting
-  - For the duration of a project, weekly or bi-weekly meeting to share updates, blockers, timelines, and progress
-  - Depending on the scale of the project, these meetings could alternatively be asynchronous status updates
-- Retrospectives
-  - Retrospectives will be held at the conclusion of any cross-functional, multi-month project

 ## **Project Intake**

 The Data and Analytics team will accept project/enhancement requests through [GitHub issues in the Sourcegraph analytics repository](https://github.com/sourcegraph/analytics/issues).
-At this time, requests that are not attached to a GitHub issue will not have an assigned analyst/engineer or expected completion date, and will not be tracked by the team.

 Examples of requests that require an issue:

-- New dashboard or enhancement to existing dashboard
+- New dashboard
-- Ad-hoc analysis (e.g. “I would like to know the number of MAUs for the Batch Changes feature.”)
+- Exploratory analysis
 - Implementation of new business metrics (e.g. “Can we start tracking page views of our case studies?”)
-- Bug fixes in data pipeline, transformations, or reporting (e.g. “I expect this value to be 100 and it shows as 50.”)

 When creating GitHub issues, please include as much relevant information as possible.
 Please use the relevant issue template in the repository and fill out the requested information.
 If no template matches, create a blank issue and include as many details around your request as possible.